-The Preview section shows the resources.
+The Preview section shows images either as thumbnails or items.
 The currently selected images have dark blue borders.
-You can drag any resources from here into the slide to use it.
+You can directly drag any resources from here into the Canvas for use.

 Audio & Video Tab

 The Audio & Video tab also has the Toolbar and Preview section.
 The Toolbar section contains icons to manage the audio and video resources.
 The buttons work as follows: